-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Positive Impact Complaint Handling Code In Section 3 of the Complaint Handling Code, it specifies that landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of individuals who may need to access the complaints process.
+Negative impact due to digital exclusion.
+In Section 3 of the Complaint Handling Code, it specifies that landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of individuals who may need to access the complaints process.
 This aims to ensure that residents with a disability are treated fairly and consistently by landlords, in line with their duties under the Equality Act 2010.
 This is further supported by provisions under section 5.8 which states Organisations must make reasonable adjustments for individuals where appropriate under the Equality Act 2010.
 Organisations must keep a record of any reasonable adjustments agreed, as well as a record of any disabilities an individual has disclosed.
 Any agreed reasonable adjustments must be kept under active review.

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Negative impact due to digital Consultation exclusion.
-Though the percentage of disabled adults not using the internet has been declining, in 2018, it was 23.3% compared with only 6.0% of those without a disability.
-Using the online methodology may lead to lower participation by those that are disabled, who account for just over 50% of complainants to HOS.
+Consultation Though the percentage of disabled adults not using the internet has been declining, in 2018, it was 23.3% compared with only 6.0% of those without a disability.
+Using the online methodology may lead to lower participation by those that are disabled, who account for just over 50% of complainants to the Ombudsman.
+However, completion of the Code self-assessment is for landlords to undertake and not for residents although they should be involved in the assessment through landlord engagement activities. • Ethnicity Neutral Complaint Handling Code

-Ethnicity

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
-Neutral Consultation Based on the current data, the proposed consultation approach will have no significant impact.

-Gender

-Women make up 63% of residents approaching the Ombudsman which is broadly in line with the proportion of residents in social housing (EHS survey and HOS internal case management system).

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Neutral Complaint Handing Code Based on the current data, the Code will have no significant impact.
-Neutral Consultation

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion 2019 report by ONS indicate that women account for more than half of the non-internet users, potentially putting them experiencing a negative impact of participating via an online survey.
+Based on the current data, the Code will have no significant impact.
+There were high proportion of white respondent.
+However, other ethnic groups also provided their response and the breakdown is as follows; • Asian /Asian British: 4.38% • Black / African / Caribbean / Black British: 9.59% • Mixed / multiple ethnic: 2.47% • Other: 2.47% • Prefer not to say: 10.96% • White: 70.14% • Gender Women make up 63% of residents approaching the Ombudsman which is broadly in line with the proportion of residents in social housing (EHS survey and HOS internal case management system).
+Neutral Complaint Handing Code Based on the current data, the Code will have no significant impact.
+Neutral Consultation 2019 report by ONS indicate that women account for more than half of the non-internet users, potentially putting them experiencing a negative impact of participating via an online survey.

-Gender reassignment

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Unknown This information is not collected for residents contacting the Housing Ombudsman Service.

-Marriage or civil partnership

-Proportionally individuals not married or in a civil partnership made more complaints.
+58% of the contact the Ombudsman receives from women is digital.
+The assessment has determined the impact neutral, with the option of requesting a survey via the telephone.
+Gender reassignment Unknown This information is not collected for residents contacting the Housing Ombudsman Service.
+Marriage or civil partnership Proportionally individuals not married or in a civil partnership made more complaints.
 This may be reflective that more households are single/lone persons.
 It may also be indicative of the number of complaints from London Boroughs, where smaller accommodation exists i.e. high rise flats.

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
+Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
 Neutral Consultation ONS Data: Although the percentage of households without an internet connection has generally been declining, those who live alone are less likely to have an internet connection at home, than their peers.
-41% of households with a single adult aged 65 years and over had no household internet connection compared with 13% of households with two adults, at least one of whom was 65 years or older.
-99% of contact is from those married or in a civil partnership is digital.
+41% of households with a single adult aged 65 years and over had no household internet connection compared with